 Upload a CSV Data File from Your Bank or PM

-If your bank or property manager can generate a Comma-Separated Values (CSV) file with historical transactions data, you can bulk import it directly into your Stessa account to get things current.
+If your bank or property manager can generate a Comma-Separated Values (CSV) file with historical transaction data, you can bulk import it directly into your Stessa account to get things current.
 This is more work than using a QIF, OFX, or QFX file, so we only recommend pursuing this option when these other preferred file types are not available.
-You must also be prepared to manipulate your data in Excel before uploading to Stessa.
+You must also be prepared to manipulate your data in Excel before uploading it to Stessa.

 You'll first want to clean up and prepare your CSV files for a successful import.
-Spend the time now to organize your data properly and it'll save you plenty of headache later.
+Spend the time now to organize your data properly and it'll save you plenty of headaches later.
 Here's how to prep your CSV files:

 Make sure all expenses are shown as negative numbers.

 Positive numbers will upload as income, so expenses always need a minus sign in front of the dollar amount.

 Organize your data into separate CSV files for each Property.